AnyLog-co/documentation/examples/Configuration.md

 # Generic Variables

-anylog_root_dir=C:\                 # associate the path to the root folder to a variable (NOTE C:\ is the windows version). hostname = get hostname             # assign the hostname of the local machine to the key hostname node_name = anylog-node             # provide a name (preferably unique) to the node.
-Note, the name would appear on the CLI (i.e.: AL anylog-node > ) company_name = "New Company"        # The node owner (company name)
+anylog_root_dir=C:\                 # associate the path to the root folder to a variable (NOTE C:\ is the windows version). hostname = get hostname             # assign the hostname of the local machine to the key hostname. node_name = anylog-node             # provide a name (preferably unique) to the node.
+Note, the name would appear on the
+                                    # CLI (i.e.: AL anylog-node > )
+company_name = "New Company"        # The node owner (company name)

 # IP / Port Variables

 #external_ip=<external_ip>          # The node may be able to identify the external IP.
-Otherwise define the external IP.
+Otherwise uncomment & define the external IP.
 #ip=<local_ip>                      # The node may be able to identify the local IP.
-Otherwise define the local IP.
+Otherwise uncomment & define the local IP.
 anylog_server_port=2148             # The port to use for messages from nodes members of the network. anylog_rest_port=2149               # The port to use for messages from 3rd parties applications. master_node = !ip + ":" + !anylog_server_port  # This is declaration for a STANDALONE configuration.
 Otherwise assign the IP and Port of the master node.